binary-scenery/LaravelWhereRelation/README.md

-# LaravelWhereRelation
+# Laravel whereRelation() Eloquent method

-Adding a 'whereRelation' query to Laravel
+Adds a 'whereRelation' scope to an eloquent model

 This is a snippet I use all the time, it returns a query with a condition on a relations.